comet-buildings/ts-glue/README.md

 # ts-glue

-TypeScript opiniated dependency injection library.
+TypeScript opinionated dependency injection library.
 Why another dependency injection library?
 Most dependency injection libraries target object oriented codebases.
 Glue is a tiny lightweight library made for FP codebases making extensive use of partial application for dependency injection.
 Main benefits of Glue include:

 - **TypeScript type level** configuration checks: Glue allows to check at buidtime that all dependencies have been registered.
 - **Lazyness**: A function or a component managed by Glue can be used anywhere in your codebase without worrying when and how dependencies will be set up at runtime.
 - **Modularity**: Glue is monorepo friendly, configuration can be splitted into several modules without losing buildtime checking nor lazyness.

 If you are in a hurry you can start playing with `ts-glue` right away with this [demo sandbox](https://playcode.io/1893165)

 ## Getting started

 `ts-glue` is a TypeScript library that can be installed with any package manager such as npm or yarn:

 ```sh
   # with npm